lukcic/devops/AWS/SysAdmin/Networking.md

 * stateless - return traffic must be turned on (with ephemeral ports 1027-65535)
 * process rules in order as numbers 1-32766 (first rule match will drive the decision), AWS recommends adding rules by increment of 100
 * last rule is an asterisk (*) and denies all request without a match
+* used to block single IP (SG has only allow rules)

 ## Security group